Pan-cancer analysis: Clinical Implications and Therapeutic Resistance

+Conclusion

+The study demonstrated substantial genomic differences between primary and metastatic tumors across multiple cancer types.
+However, these differences varied considerably among cancers, influencing the genomic landscape and potential therapeutic responses.
+Further research and larger datasets are necessary to comprehend the complexities of tumor evolution, metastasis, and therapy resistance comprehensively.

+Significance

+The findings offer valuable insights into tumor progression and therapy resistance mechanisms, laying the groundwork for potential personalized treatment strategies across various cancers.

 Resources and databases

 The nearly 800 terabytes of data from the ICGC/TCGA Pan-Cancer Analysis of Whole Genomes project have been made available through various portals and repositories, including those at the Ontario Institute for Cancer Research, the European Molecular Biology Laboratory's European Bioinformatics Institute, and the National Center for Biotechnology Information.
 All data obtained from the TCGA efforts are available at the US National Cancer Institute's TARGET Data Matrix and the web portal ProteinPaint.

 StarBase pan-cancer resources were created for the networks of long noncoding RNAs, microRNAs, competing endogenous RNAs and RBPs.